Financial and mental health: It’s all connected. Here’s where you can gain control

 For example, there are things people can do now to lessen their financial stress, which include:

-- Practice self-compassion.
+- Practicing self-compassion.
 Like with many things, developing new habits can take time.
 Don’t beat yourself up if your finances aren’t picture perfect right now or if you have a setback.
 Know that many others have been in that spot before and that things can get better.

 These tips and tools may help with financial stress but are not intended to be professional advice or treatment.
 Always seek the advice of a mental health professional with any questions you may have regarding mental health struggles and if you are in crisis, there are resources available, including, but not limited to: